CloudSlang/docs/cloudslang/cloudslang_build_tool.rst

 The change list is used in conjunction with the ``-co`` flag to run only the tests from active suites that are affected by the items in the list.

-The list is a file in which each line contains an excecutable's fully qualified name.
+The list is a file in which each line contains an executable's fully qualified name.

 **Example change list file**